Impact

 Risk and Exploitability

-The exact EPSS score is not provided in the CVE data, and the vulnerability is not listed in the CISA KEV catalog.
-However, prototype pollution is widely regarded as a high‑severity issue that can be exploited when an application accepts untrusted data.
+The EPSS score is < 1%, and the CVSS score is 9.8.
+The vulnerability is not listed in the CISA KEV catalog.
+Prototype pollution is widely regarded as a high‑severity issue that can be exploited when an application accepts untrusted data.
 Because the vulnerability resides in a library commonly used for configuration parsing, an attacker could craft a specially formatted .ini file or query string to trigger the vulnerability in a live deployment.
-The lack of an available CVSS score or EPSS metric means that observers must rely on the inherent severity of prototype pollution and the presence of user supplied data to assess risk.
+Observers must consider the high CVSS score and the fact that the flaw can be triggered by user‑supplied data to assess risk.

 OpenCVE Enrichment